 - Is the U.S. Education System Producing a Society of “Smart Fools”? published in Scientific American

 To be kept informed of the latest information on SDE, we urge you to join the OPERI Facebook group and to send us your email address to receive The OPERI Recap.
-Also, by bringing SDE to the attention of others you help to ensure that people are making informed decisions when providing for the learning needs of children and youth.
+Also, by bringing SDE to the attention of others, you help to ensure that people are making informed decisions about the learning needs of children and youth.

-For people who want more background on SDE, we recommend reading Peter Gray’s article titled: Differences Between Self-Directed and Progressive Education, and joining the Alliance for Self-Directed Education – ASDE.
-The following list contains additional links to videos and articles by some of the most forward thinking educators today.
+For people who want to know more about the coming new age of learning, we recommend reading Peter Gray’s article titled Differences Between Self-Directed and Progressive Education and joining the Alliance for Self-Directed Education – ASDE.
+The following list contains additional links to videos and articles by some of today’s most forward thinking educators.